JvanKatwijk/drmplus/README.md

 Drift in the frequency may lead to the "fine" error to grow such a way that it has effect on the coarse error.

-While in 0.6 an attempt is made to handle these error, error recovery is far from complete as yet.

 ------------------------------------------------------------------------
 Operation of the decoder
 --------------------------------------------------------------------------